 Some of the most profound educational experiences take place outside of the classroom.
 Tufts is proud to offer two unique global opportunities for incoming students to combine academics, a social impact internship, foreign language learning, and cultural immersion in six incredible locations around the world.

 The Tufts Civic Semester is an international take on your first semester of college.
 Spend August on the Tufts campus for introductory coursework before departing for Peru or Senegal alongside fellow Tufts students.
 There you’ll combine language classes with part-time work at a community organization, and you’ll return to campus in the spring with a semester’s worth of academic credit and memories to last a lifetime.

 The Tufts 1+4 Bridge Year is a gap year built into your Tufts experience.
 Spend a year with other Tufts students in Brazil, Ecuador, India, or Uruguay immersed in a new culture and language while you support the work of a local community through a full-time internship.
 You’ll learn more about yourself and the world before returning to campus as a first-year student.

 Watch the Tufts 1+4 video and read below to learn more about these programs!

+All students admitted to Tufts University are eligible to apply for a First-Year Global Program.
 Due to degree restrictions, only students admitted to the School of Arts & Sciences are eligible to apply to the Tufts Civic Semester.
-Please note that BLAST participants are also ineligible to apply to the Civic Semester.
+BFA and SMFA combined degree students as well as BLAST participants are also ineligible to apply to the Civic Semester.

-Students can apply through their Tufts online application status page at any point after applying to Tufts.
-This can happen the day after a student hits "submit" on their Tufts application, after that student has been admitted to Tufts, or any time in between.
+Students can apply through their Tufts online application status page by May 15th!
 Finalists will be invited to participate in a brief online interview.
 Neither an application nor acceptance to a First-Year Global Program represents a binding commitment, and we invite all interested students to apply.